vsoch/debug_dwarf/README.md

 And then look in the output for the attribute (it's all over the place!).
 This is important to validate because DWARF varies quite a bit depending on your compiler!
-It's not good practice, but if you don't have c compilers available (and maybe you have a compatible architecutre) I included the binary in the repo (kids don't do this at home! 😄️)
+It's not good practice, but if you don't have c compilers available (and maybe you have a compatible architecture) I included the binary in the repo (kids don't do this at home! 😄️)

 ## Go minimal example